 For the ice cream:

-- 2 tsp vanilla paste, or natural vanilla extract
+- 2 teaspoon vanilla paste or natural vanilla extract

 For the stir through ingredients:

-- 2 tbsp rum, or substitute orange juice for an alcohol free version
+- 2 tablespoon rum or substitute orange juice for an alcohol free version

 For the drizzle:

 - 100 g good quality dark chocolate (2oz)

 - Start by stirring the currants and rum together in a small dish, set aside to let the currants soak up the rum.

 - Gently heat the ice cream ingredients together in a saucepan, stirring until the sugar has dissolved and any hard lumps of coconut cream have melted.
 Set aside to cool to room temperature.

 - Pour the ice cream mixture into the frozen bowl of an ice cream machine and set it to churn.
 Churn until it's the texture of soft serve ice cream.
 How long it takes will depend on your machine, mine took somewhere between 1 and 1 ½ hours.